 See the preserve maps on the website for other permitted activities such as mountain biking (Trout Brook Valley only), horseback riding, and fishing.
 Or request our 4-Town map which indicates various permitted activities.

 Dogs are allowed on all of our properties on-leash.
-Dogs are allowed off-leash on all of our 44 trailed nature preserves with the exception of three preserves: Trout Brook Valley (please see below note), the Newman Poses preserve in Westport, and the north half of the Stonebridge Waterfowl preserve in Weston.
+Dogs are allowed off-leash on all of our 45 trailed nature preserves with the exception of three preserves: Trout Brook Valley (please see note below), the Newman Poses preserve in Westport, and the north half of the Stonebridge Waterfowl preserve in Weston.
 Dogs are allowed off-leash on the south side of Stonebridge.
 We restricted dogs to leashes on the north side of Stonebridge because dogs were chasing nesting ducks and other waterfowl.
-With regards to Newman Poses, there is significant ground nesting bird habitat on this nature preserve and town of Westport and the CT DEEP recommended that dogs be leashed.
+With regards to Newman Poses, there is significant ground nesting bird habitat on this nature preserve and the town of Westport and the CT DEEP recommended that dogs be leashed.

-At the completion of the Wildlife Study conducted in Trout Brook Valley, new trail use policies were created to protect and preserve the abundant but fragile wildlife diversity that exists.
-These new policies will go into effect April 1, 2013, affecting the existing 21-mile trail system at TBV used by hikers, mountain bikers, equestrians, dog walkers, birders, and others who enjoy the preserve.
-Until that time, dogs must continue to be leashed at all times throughtout the preserve to allow us time to make trail and signage modifications .
+At the completion of the 2012 Wildlife Study conducted in Trout Brook Valley, new trail use policies were created to protect and preserve the abundant but fragile wildlife diversity that exists.
+These new policies affect the existing 21-mile trail system at TBV used by hikers, mountain bikers, equestrians, dog walkers, birders, and others who enjoy the preserve.
+With the exception of the Crow Hill section's Blue/White trail, dogs must now be leashed at all times throughout the TBV preserve.

-Aspetuck Land Trust does not prohibit dogs on any of our preserves.
+Aspetuck Land Trust does not prohibit dogs in any of our preserves.
 We are unique among Land Trusts and conservation groups, many of which either prohibit dogs or require them to be on leashes.
 We hope you enjoy your walk in the woods with your dog.
-Please follow the following common sense doggie rules:
+Dog walking on conserved lands is both a joy and a privilege.
+To maintain this privilege we ask all dog owners to control their pets at all times.
+Please follow these rules:

-· Dogs must stay on trails so as not to disturb flora and fauna habitat.
-This also helps to prevent ticks from hitching a ride on your dog.
+- Dogs must stay on trails so as not to disturb flora and fauna habitat (also helps to lessen ticks).